Bayreuth Festival: 21st century

 the 2020 festival (due to take place from 25 July to 30 August) would be cancelled.

-The new Der Ring des Nibelungen production planned for that festival would probably be postponed until 2022.
+The new Der Ring des Nibelungen production planned for that festival would be postponed until at least 2022.

+Restrictions were eased for the 2021 festival, which went ahead with a limited audience capacity and testing/vaccination requirements.

+The 2022 festival went ahead as normal, including the new production of the Ring.

+In 2023 the festival had mixed opinions due to the use of AR goggles and 3D glasses to enhance the experience.
+The festival has attempted to modernize to aid with low ticket sales.

 Tickets

 The festival draws thousands of Wagner fans to Bayreuth every summer.
 It is very difficult to get tickets, because demand (estimated at 500,000) greatly exceeds supply (58,000 tickets); the waiting time is between five and ten years (or more).
 The process entails submitting an order form every summer; applicants are usually successful after about ten years.
 Failure to make an application every year results in being placed at the back of the queue.
 Although some tickets are allocated by lottery, preference is given to members of the Society of Friends of Bayreuth (financial donors), famous patrons, and to regional and international Wagner societies, which are distributed to their own members through lottery or the willingness to pay a high contribution.

 However, in 2013 tickets for one opera production were offered exclusively online, on a first come first served basis with no preferential eligibility.
 It is reported that they sold out within seconds.

 This offer was repeated for the 2014 season, with tickets being available for eight performances including one complete Ring cycle.
 As of 2014, retail ticket prices ranged from €320 for a front row stalls seat to €45 for a gallery (third level) back row seat.

 The Festival authorities assiduously police the traffic of tickets, and monitor sites such as eBay.
-On admission patrons are required to show photographic identification matching the name on the ticket.
+On admission patrons may be required to show photographic identification matching the name on the ticket, with any not matching being refused admission to the performance.

 In 2011 it was revealed that the German Bundesrechnungshof (federal audit office) were investigating the situation where, for a publicly subsidised event, only 40 percent of the tickets were actually available to the general public.
 Early in 2012 it was announced that changes would be made to the allocation system, including the ending of allocations to Wagner Societies (but not including the Society of Friends of Bayreuth as they make a substantial financial contribution) and a reduction in the proportion reserved for travel agents and hotels.
 As a result, the proportion of tickets available to the general public would increase to about 65 percent of the total available.